Minji Jeon, Ph.D.

 Minji's ORCID

-Minji Jeon is an Assistant Professor at the University of Nebraska – Lincoln.
+Dr. Minji Jeon is an Assistant Professor of Learning Technologies at the College of Education and Human Sciences at the University of Nebraska-Lincoln.